arunChary024/GVSU-CIS641-AlphaSquad/meetings/GVSU-CIS641-ALPHASQUAD-2023-09-24.md

-DATE: 09-24-2023

-TEAM NAME :ALPHA SQUAD
+## Meeting minutes

+Team name: ALPHA SQUAD

-MEMBERS :ARUN CHARI GATTOJI, SUPRITH SON DUBBA
+Members present: ARUN CHARI GATTOJI, SUPRITH SON DUBBA

+Date: 09-24-2023

-TIME AND DURATION OF THE MEETING : 09-24-2023 30 MINTS
+Time: 09-24-2023 30 MINTS

-KEY POINTS IN THE MEETING DISCUSSION:
+### KEY POINTS IN THE MEETING DISCUSSION:

 	•	Discussed about the resources for finding the data sets that perfectly fit into the algorithm.